fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 }
 ```

-Here we use Espresso's intents, with this we can verify if an Intent was sent out we can also Intercept it to send a result back.
+Here we use Espresso's intents, with this we can verify if an Intent was sent out.
+We can also Intercept it to send a result back.

 ##### Lastly let's verify Errors
 For Snackbar we still gonna use Espresso, but we have a helper class for that because we may reuse it in other places.